nicbou/nicolasbouliane.com/content/blog/silence.md

 I [removed comments](/blog/no-comments-on-website) from the websites I run, because I don't want to deal with comment moderation and spam.
 Instead, I invite people to email me.
 Emails are more manageable, and feel more personal.

 I design the websites themselves to run forever with almost no maintenance.
 They are simple static websites with few moving parts.
 I have paid for years of hosting in advance, and set up automatic payments just in case.
 Everything is behind Cloudflare for extra redundancy.
-If something goes wrong, **[Better Uptime](https://betteruptime.com)** will notify me.
+If something goes wrong, [Better Uptime](https://betteruptime.com) notifies me.

 ### The tech I build